seamplex/feenox/doc/unix.md

 > Developers should design robust programs by designing for transparency and discoverability, because code that is easy to understand is easier to stress test for unexpected conditions that may not be foreseeable in complex programs.
 This rule aims to help developers build robust, reliable products.

+Test suite.

 # Rule of Representation {#sec:unix-representation}

 > Developers should choose to make data more complicated rather than the procedural logic of the program when faced with the choice, because it is easier for humans to understand complex data compared with complex logic.
 This rule aims to make programs more readable for any developer working on the project, which allows the program to be maintained.

+Avoiding Fortran should already fulfill this rule.
+C structures with function pointers.

 # Rule of Least Surprise {#sec:unix-least-surprise}